-We expect to continue to incur substantial additional operating losses from costs related to continuation and expansion of product and technology development, clinical trials, and administrative activities.
-We believe that our working capital at March 31, 2008 is sufficient to sustain our planned operations through 2008.
-Additionally, we have funds available under a Common Stock Purchase Agreement (the "Purchase Agreement") with Azimuth Opportunity Ltd. (See note 6) provided we obtain the necessary shareholder approval to access such funds.
+We expect to continue to incur substantial additional operating losses from costs related to continuation of product and technology development, clinical trials, and administrative activities.
+We believe that our working capital at June 30, 2008 is sufficient to sustain our planned operations into the first quarter of 2009.
+In light of the fact that our current stock price is significantly below the \$1.50 minimum threshold and we have not sought the required shareholder approval for additional draw downs pursuant to the Purchase Agreement with Azimuth Opportunity Ltd. (see Note 6), we do not expect to be able to access additional funds under the Purchase Agreement during the near term.

-Although the Purchase Agreement provides us with up to an additional \$24.0 million of financing, subject to the receipt of required shareholder approval, we will need to seek additional financing sources to fund our product development activities, and will be required to obtain substantial funding to commercialize any products other than iloperidone or Spheramine that we may successfully develop.
-If we are unable to complete a debt or equity offering, or otherwise obtain sufficient financing when and if needed, we may be required to reduce, defer or discontinue one or more of our product development programs.
+We will need to seek additional financing sources to fund our product development activities, and will be required to obtain substantial funding to commercialize Probuphine or any other products that we may successfully develop.
+If we are unable to complete a debt or equity offering, obtain a corporate partner or otherwise obtain sufficient financing when needed, we may be required to reduce, defer or discontinue our product development programs related to Probuphine and our other products.